BitPoet/ProcessPageCloneAdaptUrls/README.md

 # ProcessPageCloneAdaptUrls
-ProcessWire module that adapts links and img sources in CKEditor fields when cloning a page.
+ProcessWire module that adapts links and img sources in CKEditor fields when cloning a page so the links point to the assets directory of the copy instead of the original.

+By default, ProcessWire doesn't touch content in HTML fields (textareas) when cloning a page.

 ## Usage